 Xenoblade Chronicles X is a new game in development at MonolithSoft directed by Tetsuya Takahashi.
-The red "X" in the game's logo is of a similar style used in the title of the original Xeno title, Xenogears.
+The logo initially featured a red "X" reminiscent of the original Xeno title, Xenogears.
 The game was revealed in a Nintendo Direct on January 23, 2013 detailing future software for Wii U. Xenoblade Chronicles X is set for worldwide release in 2015.
 It will release first in Japan where it debuts in Spring 2015.

 In an interview translated by Siliconera, MonolithSoft stated they aim to make a game that gets players together and will be addicting, flashy and challenging.
 They expressed a desire to show that Japan can still keep up with western developers and they'd like to be as revered as Bethesda Softworks is for their titles.

 The story of Xenoblade Chronicles X does not bear a direct connection to the events of Xenoblade Chronicles on Wii, but its themes and elements are said to contain references and callbacks to it as well as Xenogears and the Xenosaga series.
 The story begins with the space around Earth as the staging ground of a battle between two alien races.
 As Earth is caught in the middle and humanity is threatened with annihilation, humans escape Earth on colonization ships containing entire cities and fight their way through as their home planet is destroyed.
 As the human fleet is trying to get to safety away from the devastating space battle, some of the aliens chase after the ships and manage to shoot at least one of them down (the ark ship hailing from the United States, containing Neo Los Angeles), causing it to crash on an alien planet.